marukun712/aikyo/docs/src/content/docs/tools/query-en.md

 ## Managing pendingQueries

-The `CompanionServer` uses a `pendingQueries` Map to track querys that are awaiting responses.
+The `CompanionServer` maintains the state of pending queries using a `pendingQueries` Map.

 **Processing upon receiving a QueryResult:**

 1. Receives the QueryResult on the `queries` topic
-2. Locates the corresponding query in the `pendingQueries` map
+2. Searches for the corresponding query in the `pendingQueries` map
-3. Calls `resolve` to complete the Promise
+3. Callers `resolve` to complete the Promise
 4. Removes the entry from the `pendingQueries` map